ben-walcutt/craps/README.md

 Genetic algorithm for finding optimal craps strategy

-The game comes with several arguments:
+The program comes with several arguments:

 - -c: how many children you want to generate
   - default: 20